-You may contact the Depository Coordinator, Beth Callahan, by phone at 817.257.7669 or via email at email@example.com for research assistance Monday through Friday 7:00am-3:00pm.
+Virtual research assistance is also still available.
+Contact Beth Callahan by phone at 817.257.7669 or via email at firstname.lastname@example.org to set up an appointment to visit our Depository collection or for help virtually.
+Beth's office hours are Monday through Friday 7:00am to 3:00pm.
 Outside of those hours please contact the Library Research Desk by phone at 817.257.7117 or use our online form to contact us via email.
 The hours of availability can be found on the Ask a Librarian web page.

 Government Information is the department at TCU that manages our physical and online Federal Depository collection.
 A Federal Depository is a collection of publications issued by the legislaitve, executive and judicial branches of the U.S. Federal Government.
 These documents are provided for free by the Government Publishing Office (GPO).
 TCU has been proud to be a selective Depository library for over 100 years and are committed to providing free, public access to our entire collection.

 TCU takes part in the Federal Depository Library Program.
 It is our honor to provide free public access to official publications from all three branches of the Federal Government in paper and online.